 Dr Sáez-Cirión received his PhD in Science in 2001 from the University of the Basque Country, Leioa, Spain.
 He joined the Institut Pasteur in Paris as a Postdoc in 2003 after a first postdoctoral period at the FDA-CBER in Bethesda.
-He leads now a research team in the HIV Inflammation and Persistence Unit.
+He leads now the Viral Reservoirs and Immune Control Unit.
 His research is currently focused in understanding (i) the mechanisms underlying control of HIV infection in natural HIV controllers and post-treatment controllers in remission of HIV infection after interruption of antiretroviral treatment; (ii) the factors associated with the establishment of HIV reservoirs and devising new approaches to tackle them.

 The ANRS 12225-Pediacam study is coordinated by Mr. Tejiokem at the Center Pasteur in Cameroon.
 Since 2007, the project has included children exposed or infected with HIV-1 and a group of unexposed and uninfected […]